 Siggraph 2009 in New Orleans is fast approaching, and Khronos has started to update its events page.
 Just added are the date and time for the OpenGL Birds of a Feather (BoF) get-together at Siggraph 2009.
 Be sure to mark on your calendar Wednesday, August 5th 2009, between 4pm and 6pm in the Ernest N. Morial Convention Center, Room 264.

 Tungsten Graphics, owned by VMWare, has made available a few software updates recently.
 With Gallium3D an OpenVG state tracker, two OpenGL ES state trackers helping accelerate OpenGL ES 1.x and 2.0 API's have been released.

-DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for May 2009.
+DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for July 2009.
 Complete details for the advanced course are here, and complete details for the getting started course here.

 NVIDIA Corporation announced that its inaugural GPU Technology Conference will take place September 30 to October 2, 2009.
 The event will focus on how developers, engineers, and researchers are using the GPU to solve the world’s most important computing challenges.
 The conference will encompass three simultaneous events -- the Emerging Companies Summit, the GPU Developer Summit, and the NVIDIA Research Summit.
 The GPU Developer Summit will be a 3-day series of technical presentations, tutorials and panels aimed at developers of consumer, professional and high performance computing applications looking to exploit more of the GPU’s parallel processing power using industry-standard languages such as C/C++ and Fortran as well as APIs such as Direct3D, DirectX Compute, OpenCL™ and OpenGL.